SystemsApproach/tcpcc/intro.rst

 nature of packet-switched networks that they will sometimes be congested.
-The focus of this book is on the large body of work that has been done to mitigate congestion, either by responding to it in effective ways to lessen it, or be preventing it before it occurs.
+The focus of this book is on the large body of work that has been done to mitigate congestion, either by responding to it in effective ways to lessen it, or by preventing it before it occurs.